hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `collation` - (Optional) The name of server instance collation.

 * `connector_enforcement` - (Optional) Specifies if connections must use Cloud SQL connectors.

+* `deletion_protection_enabled` - (Optional) Enables protection of an instance from accidental deletion protection across all surfaces (API, gcloud, Cloud Console and Terraform).
+Defaults to `false`.

 * `disk_autoresize` - (Optional) Enables auto-resizing of the storage size.
 Defaults to `true`.